A sandbox is a sensory pit that allows us to bring back a part of the beach experience we all love.

-- The lid doesn’t fasten shut, so could blow off the sandbox.
+- The lid doesn’t fasten shut, so it could blow off the sandbox.

-This award-winning sand table was designed for younger children, to give them the opportunity to gradually get used to sand play.
-Its simple design and vibrant colors will look great, either in the yard or indoors.
+This sandbox was designed to gradually help younger children get used to sand play.
+Its simple design and vibrant colors will look great in the yard or indoors.

-The 24-inch sandbox sits on three legs and is 22 inches high.
-It features a removable shell style lid that keeps the sand clean and dry after play.
-It can hold up to 25 pounds of sand which is just right for little hands to get creative with.
-From sand castles to tunnels, there’s no limit to how toddlers can play.
+The 47-inch sandbox has two molded seats.
+It features a removable shell-style lid that keeps the sand clean and dry after play.
+It can hold up to 300 pounds of sand, which is more than enough for little hands to get creative.
+From sandcastles to tunnels, there’s no limit to how toddlers can play.

 - Good height for toddlers.

-If you don’t want your kids trudging through or sitting in the sand, this may be a great choice for you.
+If you don’t want your kids trudging through or sitting in the sand, this may be an excellent choice for you.
 Four legs elevate the sandbox from the ground, which reduces the chance of animals getting into it.
-The play area is 26 by 36 inches and the table stands just over 16 inches high.
+The play area is 26 inches by 36 inches, and the table stands just over 16 inches high.

 The lid keeps the sand safe from animals and debris.
 It also comes with elastic straps to secure it in place.
-Plus, it doubles up as a racetrack for cars and trucks, which is great should your child tire of the sand play.
+Plus, it doubles up as a racetrack for cars and trucks, which is great if your child tires of the sand play.

 This sandbox can hold up to 40 pounds of sand and comes with accessories, including two claw rakes, two shovels, and one bucket.
-It comes unassembled, but is easy to put together.
+It comes unassembled, but it only takes a few minutes to pop the pieces together.